SeldonIO/seldon-core/docs-gb/configuration/wrappers-and-sdks/go-language-wrapper.md

 # Go Language Wrapper

 {% hint style="warning" %}
-This wrapper is an example only and is not production ready.
+This wrapper is an example only.
 {% endhint %}

 This is an initial example Go project to illustrate how Go microservices can be built and deployed for management by Seldon Core.